 - Talk – Your toddler is busy soaking up all the words that you say, so go ahead and provide as many as you can.
 Whatever you’re doing, just narrate along, describing the things you’re doing, and your toddler will drink it up.
 As your child’s language picks up, you can also start engaging in real conversations.
 Even if I can’t quite understand what Dylan is saying, I try to go along with it, saying something like, “Oh really?
 Tell me more!” to encourage him and be receptive to his language, even if I don’t understand it all.

 - Expand the conversation – One way to build on the conversation with your child is to take something your toddler said and build on it with additional language.
-For example, your child might say, “I help!” when ou wants to put on ou own shoes.
+For example, your child might say, “I help!” when they want to put on their own shoes.
 You can say, “Yes, you’re a big help!
 You really like to do things yourself.
 Look at you putting on your shoes!
 Here’s your right shoe and your left shoe.”
 Some people find it awkward to try to converse with their small children this way, but you get more comfortable with it as you practice.

 - Tell real stories – One of our favorite activities is talking about what we did today at the end of the day.
-This builds memory and storytelling skills while helping your child process the language needed to describe ou experiences.
+This builds memory and storytelling skills while helping your child process the language needed to describe their experiences.
 You can also tell stories about things you’ve done in the past.
 This is also the right age to start talking about things that will happen in the near future, like the very next day.

 - Tell pretend stories – Of course, make believe stories are fun, too.
 You can build off of your child’s favorite books, retell stories you remember from your own childhood, or just make up fanciful tales as you go along.
 The plots don’t have to be complicated.
 A story of just a few sentences long can be fun for your child.

 - Preposition game – Use string or yarn to tape a path around the house, making it go under, over, around, through, and behind furniture and other objects.
-Show your child how you can walk along the path, and encourage ou to do it, too.
+Show your child how you can walk along the path, and encourage them to do it, too.
 Call out the names of the places you’re traveling – under the table, over the chair, up the stairs, down the stairs, through the door, and so on.

 Animals – Pretend to be different animals.
 Make animals sounds, move like animals.
 Make up stories about the animals.